eloebel/rectilinear-box-method/README.md

 ![jakobshavn_git](https://user-images.githubusercontent.com/68990782/188456837-30c44202-971b-4d4c-9ac8-3d3e011543b3.png)

 ## Usage
 All processing is done via the script `box_method.py`.
-Install all requirements using:
+Necessary requirements can be installed using:
 ```
 pip install -r requirements.txt
 ```
+This repository already includes a working example for the Glacier Harald Moltke Bræ.
 ### Calving front dataset for Greenland
 Data product for 23 Greenland outlet glacier 2013 to 2021 (manually delineated)
 Data product for 23 Greenland outlet glacier 2013 to 2021 (automatically delineated)